 I’ve seen investment and business news channels having sessions for an hour a week where they talk about budgeting, investing and anything that can help an individual be financially literate.

-If you’re a beginner on this journey, I highly suggest you scroll some channels and find out these shows.
+If you’re a beginner on this journey, I highly suggest you scroll some channels and find out about these shows.

 The speakers here aren’t normal broke people usually they are financially way ahead of us all and they’re knowledgeable.
 You’ll benefit a lot just by listening to these shows.